Understanding Recognised Pomeranian Colours in Australia

 Black and Tan Pomeranians:

-This article has not addressed the contentious issue of the black and tan Pomeranian.
+This article has not addressed the contentious issue of the black-and-tan Pomeranian.
 Black and tans are one of the original breed colour patterns, and from my research, I can see that this pattern was removed from the standard around the 1950s.

 For complete details of Pomeranian colours go to the Pomeranian Headquarters website.
 Still, please note Australia and many other countries do not allow many of the Pomeranian colours approved by the American Kennel Club.
-Allowed AKC Pomeranian colours include many other colours and patterns.
+Allowed AKC Pomeranian colours include many different colours and patterns.

 Conclusion